ricksonmenezes/wego-assignment/ReadMe.md

    corresponding lat/long which is maintained in the same table.

 2. Another task - RetryCarParkLiveData job calls car park availability API every 30 seconds and updates all records into CarParkAvailability table.
    Next time it runs, it will only update the changes between the table and live data from API.

+3. It is to be noted that although the RetryCarParkInfo can update the CarPark static data on a timely fashion, the /nearest API will not work until CarPark data is not present.
+Hence I have used the strategy to load CarPark data on application startup for initial load.

 Optimizations Done

 1. Version column that hibernate can maintain for optimistic locking to mitigate concurrency issues.

-2. The token is called via the rest template interceptor thereby abstracting this grunt work.
-We have also checked if the token is valid in order to reduce network calls.

 Optimizations foreseen but could not implement